 At Slater & Zurz, we have a well-earned reputation as dedicated advocates of injured construction workers.
 If you have been seriously injured in a construction site accident, we will provide you with the legal representation you need.
 Our skilled legal team will pursue every legal avenue to get you the maximum recovery for your losses.

 Because we understand the physical, emotional, and financial challenges you and your family face, your initial consultation is free.
-To learn more about the construction accident injury claims process and the compensation you may be entitled to, we welcome you to contact our office to schedule a consultation with one of our experienced and dedicated Canton construction accident lawyers.
-Call 888.534.4850 or contact us online.
+To learn more about the construction accident injury claims process and the compensation you may be entitled to, we welcome you to contact our office to schedule a consultation with one of our experienced and dedicated Canton personal injury lawyers.
+Call (330)968-2547 or contact us online.